-If time to earn a degree and money to pay for your education are concerns, think about completing a two-year associate degree, possibly in drafting and design or architectural engineering technology through a community college, technical school or university, particularly if you are eligible for My Career Advancement Account assistance.
+If you’re concerned about the time or money to complete a four-year degree, think about completing a two-year associate degree, possibly in drafting and design or architectural engineering technology through a community college, technical school or university, particularly if you are eligible for My Career Advancement Account assistance.
 Try to find a program where the credits you earn will transfer toward your bachelor's degree.
-With an associate degree, you may find employment as a drafter — median salary of $54,170 — or an estimator — median salary $63,110, earn income and start gaining experience until you're ready to complete your bachelor's degree.
-Many employers offer education benefits, and you may find additional funding assistance on the Scholarship Finder.
+With an associate degree, you may find employment as a drafter — median salary of $56,830 — or an estimator — median salary $62,250, earn income and start gaining experience until you're ready to complete your bachelor's degree.

 Employment opportunities for architects are increasing in the following areas:

 - Construction and renovation of homes, offices, retail stores and other structures

 - New facilities for school districts and universities